The Jungle Book (1994 film): Trained animals

-Kaa is portrayed by both a computer-generated and an animatronic python, as well as a trained anaconda.
-Other trained animals included monkeys, Indian elephants, camels, horses, zebus, and wolves.
+Kaa is portrayed by both a CGI and an animatronic python, as well as a trained green anaconda.
+Other trained animals include monkeys, Indian elephants, camels, horses, zebus, and wolves.
 The sounds used for the monkeys were actually those of chimpanzees and siamangs.
 KNB FX Group crew member Shannon Shea doubled for Baloo in certain shots in an animatronic bear suit.

 Production

 Pre-production

 Raju Patel, an Indian producer, figured the 100th anniversary of Kipling's "Jungle Book" stories publication should be commemorated with a film adaptation.